Internal radiotherapy uses a radioactive material that is put inside the body to treat cancer. This is called:

 Cancer cells take in the radioisotope more than normal cells do.
 This means they get a higher dose of radioactivity.
 This eventually destroys the cancer cells.

-Your team will tell you how you will have your treatment and any possible side effects.
+Your radiotherapy team will tell you how you will have your treatment and any possible side effects.

 Types of radioisotope therapy

 This radioisotope is sometimes used to treat prostate cancer that has spread to the bones.
-It may be used if hormone therapy alone is no longer controlling the cancer.
+It may be used if hormone therapy alone is no longer controlling the cancer and chemotherapy has already been used or is not a suitable option.
+You have it as an injection into a vein.
 You can usually go home soon after having this treatment.

 Radiation safety during radioisotope therapy

 After treatment, your body fluids are slightly radioactive for a time.
 Your healthcare team will give you instructions about using the toilet and cleaning up any spilled body fluids safely.

 You may be advised to avoid close contact with children or people who are pregnant for a time.